papistan/taptrust/README.md

 * score_legal
 * score_functionality

-NOTE: Token's score attributes are supposed to update each time a new review is created as the average.
-Currently, each attribute updates with the scores of the latest reviews.
-Code to fix this is in progress.
+NOTE: Token's score attributes update each time a new review is created.
+Each token score parameter is currently the average it's reviews.

 Parameters for Reviews are:

 * name
 * review
+* url
 * score_overall (entered automatically)
 * score_transparency
 * score_governance
 * score_legal
 * score_functionality

 NOTE: score_overall is an average of the other scores.
-This is working as of first commit.